ElectroPrashant/Bare-Metal-GPIO-STM32-Nucleo-F411RE/README.md

 - Important Registers Used

-Register	         Purpose
-RCC_AHB1ENR	       Enables clock for GPIO peripherals GPIOA_MODER	       Configures the mode of GPIO pins GPIOA_ODR	         Controls the output state of GPIO pins
+RCC_AHB1ENR	      Enables clock for GPIO peripheralS

+GPIOA_MODER	       Configures the mode of GPIO pins

+GPIOA_ODR	         Controls the output state of GPIO pins

 - Code Behavior